layilin/SP23-33852/_annotations/book2.md

 56.59 Albion's martial sons.
 Albion, a name of ancient Celtic origin for Britain or England.
 The term may also derive from the Latin word for white (albus) and refer to the white cliffs of Dover.

 56.62 whisker'd vermine-race.
-Refers eiher to the black rat (*Rattus rattus*) or the brown rat (*Rattus norvegicus*), two Old World species of rats that arrived in the Caribbean with colonization and are now considered invasive species.
+Refers either to the black rat (*Rattus rattus*) or the brown rat (*Rattus norvegicus*), two Old World species of rats that arrived in the Caribbean with colonization and are now considered invasive species.
 This line of the poem also relates to one of the most famous and perhaps apocryphal stories about the reception and publication of *The Sugar-Cane*.
-At a reading of a manuscript draft of the poem that took place at the home of Sir Joshua Reynolds, a well-known painter, the line, "Now Muse, let's sing of *rats*," is supposed to have caused the audience to burst into laughter.
-In response, Grainger supposedly deleted the word "rats" from the poem and replaced it with "whisker'd vermine-race" (Irlam 390-391).
+In his *Life of Johnson*, James Boswell recalls a reading of a manuscript draft of the poem that took place at the home of painter Sir Joshua Reynolds.
+The line, "Now, Muse, let's sing of *rats*," is supposed to have caused the audience to burst into laughter.
+In response, Grainger deleted the word "rats" from the poem and replaced it with "whisker'd vermine-race" (Irlam 390-391).

-[people] 56.61n Durante, who was physician to Pope Sixtus Quintus.
+[people] 56.64n Durante, who was physician to Pope Sixtus Quintus.
 Castore Durante da Gualdo (1529-1590), botanist and physician to the Popes Gregory XIII and Sixtus V, author of *Herbaria nuovo* (1585) and *Il tesoro della sanità* (1586).

-56.61n straps of cane-rats are publicly sold in the markets of Jamaica.
+56.64n straps of cane-rats are publicly sold in the markets of Jamaica.
 Grainger may have been referring to a passage from Hans Sloane's *A Voyage to the Islands Madera, Barbados, Nieves, S. Christophers and Jamaica* (1707, 1725) that reads, "Rats are likewise sold by the dozen, and when they have been bred amongst the Sugar-Canes, are thought by some discerning people very delicious Victuals" (1.xx).
 Sloane seems to imply that all Jamaicans, and not just the enslaved, ate rats.
+Gilmore suggests that the rats in question may not have been an invasive species, but the now extinct Jamaican rice rat (*Oryzomys antillarum*).

 [plant] 57.69 mangrove-banks.
 Mangroves are trees of the genus *Rhizophora*, which contains well over a hundred species, most native to the Old World but some native to the New.
 Mangroves can thrive in soils of varying levels of salinity and have colonized tropical and subtropical coastlines to form forests and thickets there.